Speech Pathology and Audiology - B.S. Download to print

 100 Nixson Hall

 Speech Pathology and Audiology is a preprofessional undergraduate major focusing on the evaluation, treatment and research of human communication and its disorders.
-This undergraduate program provides a firm foundation leading to the master's degree in speech-language pathology or the doctorate in audiology and meets the academic and clinical requirements for certification from the American Speech and Hearing Association licensure by the Ohio Board of Speech Pathology and Audiology.
+This undergraduate program provides a firm foundation leading to the master's degree in speech-language pathology or the doctorate in audiology and meets the academic and clinical requirements for the American Speech and Hearing Association certification and licensure by the Ohio Board of Speech Pathology and Audiology.
 The curriculum integrates a sequence of coursework designed to provide a strong liberal arts background and an understanding of normal and disordered aspects of the human communication process.
 Specific coursework includes: anatomy and physiology of the speech and hearing mechanisms, speech science, hearing science, neurology, phonetics, normal speech and language development, speech and language disorders, audiometry, and aural rehabilitation.
 Speech-language pathologists and audiologists are employed in a variety of settings: rehabilitation centers, hospitals, schools, community clinics, private practice, research laboratories, and colleges/universities.

 Students admitted to the College of Education, Health, and Human Services as freshmen must have been fully admitted to the university.
 Admission to the college does not guarantee admission to a major and/or admission to professional coursework for a selective admission program.

 Students desiring to major in speech pathology and audiology are admitted as pre-majors and later are accepted into the appropriate program only after specific requirements have been met.
 It is imperative that the student contact the individual school for detailed information.